Code-R57/LaundryBill/README.md

 <h1 align='center'> <img src='media/app_icon.png' width='75' align='center'> Laundry Bill </h1>

 **Laundry Bill** is a Laundry Management App for Hostelers.
 It is made for Android devices.
-The app is developed as a submission for the Round 3 of the induction of **[cruX](https://github.com/crux-bphc)**, The Programming & Computing Club of **[BITS Pilani, Hyderabad Campus](https://www.bits-pilani.ac.in/hyderabad/)**.
+The app is developed as a submission for the Round 3 of the induction for **[cruX](https://github.com/crux-bphc)**, The Programming & Computing Club of **[BITS Pilani, Hyderabad Campus](https://www.bits-pilani.ac.in/hyderabad/)**.

 ## Features
 - Adds Laundry Item (Collection Date, Type of Cloth and the Bill)
 - Stores the Data Entered and shows Pending Collections
 - Also show history of clothes given, the Total Amount Paid and the Pending Amount to be given
-- Has both Dark and Light Mode Support
+- Has both Dark and Light Mode Support and toggle button
 - Notifies the date of collection

 ## Dark Mode UI